 ^{} A Request for Renewal form must be submitted before the above expiry date.
 Research cannot be conducted without a current ethics approval.
 Submit 2-3 weeks ahead of the expiry date.
-When a project has been completed or terminated, a Study Closure form must be submitted.

 ^{} Unanticipated issues that may increase the risk level to participants or that may have other ethical implications must be promptly reported to the REB.
 Serious adverse events experienced by a participant in conjunction with the research must be reported to the REB without delay.